London to Lambrook Walk

 The Route

+Starts at The Primo Bar, Park Plaza Hotel, London.
 This 55 km route is mostly flat, with a total elevation gain of 226 m.
 You’ll walk on various surfaces, including pavements, river paths, walking trails, country lanes, park paths, and woodland.
-Sturdy walking boots with ankle support are essential for the varied terrain, and it will be a significant advantage if you wear them before the big day!
+A good pair of comfortable walking shoes/boots with good ankle support is a must for the varied terrain, and it will be a huge benefit if you wear them before the big day!

 Duration